The "PePP Squad"

 Featuring Distinguished Members, Partners and Staff

-Fredrick Fisch, Esq.is PEPP's U.S.-based attorney and Privacy Officer.
+Fredrick Fisch, Esq.is PePP's U.S.-based attorney and Privacy Officer.
 He has served as in-house legal counsel with the Federal Deposit Insurance Corporation (FDIC) since 1988, the last 16 years as a senior manager in its Legal Department.
-For 12 of those years, Mr. Fisch served as the Chief of the FDIC’s Freedom of Information and Privacy Office, with responsibility and full delegated authority for all non-press information releases to the public.
+For 12 of those years, Fisch served as the Chief of the FDIC’s Freedom of Information and Privacy Office, with responsibility and full delegated authority for all non-press information releases to the public.
 As Office Chief, he also controlled the FDIC’s privacy policies under the Privacy Act of 1974, the Right to Financial Privacy Act, and the Children's Online Privacy Protection Act of 1998.
-Mr. Fisch established the file control protocols ensuring the FDIC's proper safeguarding of the private information of its employees and third parties interacting with the FDIC.
-Mr. Fisch also controlled the releases of any government information under the Sunshine Act and carefully supervised the review of records created by the highest officials in the FDIC.
-Mr. Fisch began his private practice of law in Colorado, focusing on corporate law, federal agency law, information management and privacy compliance.
+Fisch established the file control protocols ensuring the FDIC's proper safeguarding of the private information of its employees and third parties interacting with the FDIC.
+He also controlled the releases of any government information under the Sunshine Act and carefully supervised the review of records created by the highest officials in the FDIC.
+Fisch began his private practice of law in Colorado, focusing on corporate law, federal agency law, information management and privacy compliance.
 He was admitted to the bar in both Colorado and Wyoming after obtaining his Juris Doctor from the University of Wyoming, where his academic background was in water law, energy development, and mineral taxation.
-Mr. Fisch has an extensive record of success in litigation and transactional work in state and federal courts, as both a senior manager and staff lawyer, and a solid background in legal compliance, ethics and corporate matters.
+Fisch has an extensive record of success in litigation and transactional work in state and federal courts, as both a senior manager and staff lawyer, and a solid background in legal compliance, ethics and corporate matters.

 Notable PePPers of the Past

-A senior traditional leader of Fiji, the Roko Tui Bau Ratu Joni Madraiwiwi was a member of PEPP's Board of Directors until his death September 29, 2016.
+A senior traditional leader of Fiji, the Roko Tui Bau Ratu Joni Madraiwiwi was a member of PePP's Board of Directors until his death September 29, 2016.
 Rt.
 Joni was the last Vice President of Fiji, appointed in 2005.
 A graduate of Adelaide (LLB) and McGill (LLM) Universities, Rt.
 Joni began his legal career in the Attorney General's Chambers in Suva, subsequently serving as Permanent Arbitrator and later as a Judge.
 He was in private practice for several years before his appointment as Vice President, returning to private practice in 2007 upon his dismissal by the coup government.
 A staunch supporter of human rights, Rt.
 Joni assisted Solomon Islands as a member of its Truth and Reconciliation Commission from 2009-2011.
 He was awarded the Samoan orator title of Suluape, named a justice of the Supreme Court of Nauru, and created a life peer, law lord and privy councilor of Tonga by the late King George Tupou V. H.M.
 King George Tupou VI of Tonga, HRH Masiofo Filifilia Tamasese nee Imo of Samoa, and numerous high chiefs of Fiji attended Rt.
 Joni's funeral.
 Rt.
-Joni will be remembered by PEPP as an early supportive friend and passionate advocate of initiatives for managing global climate change.
+Joni will be remembered by PePP as an early supportive friend and passionate advocate of initiatives for managing global climate change.

 Coming Attractions: